jaf7C7/calculator/README.md

   `9,999,999,999,999,999` is rounded to `10,000,000,000,000,000`.
 * Numbers larger than `Number.MAX_VALUE`, or smaller than `Number.MIN_VALUE`
   are rounded to `infinity` and `0` respectively.
+* The app has only been testing in Chrome.